-The worst crimes against pizza, from pineapple to mayo
+The 9 worst crimes against pizza, from kiwi to mayo

 But there's no disrespect greater than holding a pizza like this:

-It seems that pizza is a glaring exception to the "don't knock it 'til you try it" and "to each his (or her) own" — because, well, if it ain't broke, why fix it?
-Call us simple, but we've tried all these odd ornaments, and we still think there's nothing better in the world than a thin, crispy slice of pizza with just the right amount of sauce and perfectly melted cheese — eaten with our hands.
+It seems that pizza is a glaring exception to the "to each their own" rule — because, well, if it ain't broke, why fix it?
+Call us simple, but we've tried all these odd ornaments, and we still think there's nothing better in the world than a thin, crispy slice of pizza with just the right amount of sauce, perfectly melted cheese and a sprinkle of crushed red pepper — eaten with our hands.